TomArcher/technical-blog/content/posts/how-large-languag-models-learn/index.md

 <!--more-->

-This post explores how derivatives guide learning, how gradients shape understanding, and how every improvement in an AI’s intelligence begins with a single slope on a vast mathematical landscape.
-Think of that landscape as a terrain of error and knowledge: each ridge represents mistakes, each valley represents improvement, and the model’s journey is one of descending that terrain toward understanding itself.
+This post explores how derivatives guide learning, how gradients shape understanding, and how every improvement in an AI's intelligence begins with a single slope on a vast mathematical landscape.
+Think of that landscape as a terrain of error and knowledge: each ridge represents mistakes, each valley represents improvement, and the model's journey is one of descending that terrain toward understanding itself.

 ---